sintel-dev/Orion/DATABASE.md

 * metrics_location (String): URI of the metrics
 * events (Integer): Number of events detected during this Datarun execution
 * status (String): Whether the Datarun is still running, finished successfully or failed
-* created_by (String): Identifier of the user that created this Datarun Object
 * insert_time (DateTime): Time when this Datarun Object was inserted

 ### Event